-By Don Johnson, Assistant to US Director at SEND International and SOE Board Chairman
+By Don Johnson, Assistant to US Director at SEND International and MissionWorks Board Chairman

 Should an agency that’s been sending out long-term missionaries for 75 years be engaged in short-term missions?
 In general, fewer new career missionaries are being deployed and agency budgets are shrinking.
 Wouldn’t it make more sense to abandon short-term and focus on recruiting, training, and deploying new long-term missionaries?

 If we should stay engaged in short-term missions (STM), what changes can we make to our short-term mission program to make it more effective and financially viable?
 These were the questions with which SEND International’s US sending office was wrestling.
 We organized an STM Task Force and spent six months finding those answers—at least finding the answers that seemed right for us.
 Hopefully what we’ve learned will help and inspire you.

 Since the mid-1990s, SEND has processed and sent out short-term teams on two week mission trips and also individuals going for several weeks up to a year.
 But now we wondered if it was time to cut our short-term program from our lineup to better support our long-term missionary goals.
 What follows is a summary of how we went about our evaluation and what we learned.

 FORMING A TEAM

 We wanted our decision to be a well informed one, so we established a diverse team of people and called it our task force.
 We brought in people across a spectrum of roles and experience in STM including a host-receiver field missionary, an STM training consultant, missionary mobilizers, and others involved in various aspects of short-term missions.
 Some were from our organization and some were “outsiders” who could bring a broader perspective to the questions at hand.